monzurularash/EventManager_Event_Delegate_System/README.md

 # EventManager_Event_Delegate_System

 A simple implementation of generic and type-safe event-delegate system in C++11.
-This EventManager allows any callback function from listener class to subscribe to any event.
+This implementation allows any callback function from listener class to subscribe to any event.

 How to Use: